Jakub-Kos/TripperApp/docs/UserGuide.md

 Proposing dates and voting
 - Open the Dates tab.
+- Edit the trip date interval, this causes the calendar to zoom in on those dates
+- Click to vote on the individual dates, as yourself or as a proxy
+- Each date will display the number of votes and it will become greener to higher to participants percentage has voted on this
-- Add one or more date options for the group to consider.
+- Add one or more term options for the group to consider.
 - Vote for your preferred dates; tally updates in real time.
 [Screenshot placeholder: Dates tab] (./images/placeholder-dates.png)